kognifai/Galore/SDK-documentation/Pipeline Operations.md

 evenangleresampling
 -------------------

-Resamples a sampleset channel sampled with a sample interval of delta t to a new sampleset with a fixed delta pos/angle
+Resamples a sample set channel sampled with a sample interval of delta t to a new sample set with a fixed delta pos/angle

 Parameters